Jeffxia601/STPT/README.md

-# STPT
+# Spatiotemporal Reasoning Model

-Spatial-Temporal Pre-Training Model
+A pretrained Vision Transformer model optimized for transportation scene analysis, adapted for driver and passenger recognition tasks.